 Here are some resources and information about Gypsy and Traveller Residents’ Groups including:

 - Notes and presentations from a Residents’ Groups Seminar

-- A Research Paper which draws on the experiences of all sorts of Gypsy & Traveller residents groups.
+- A research paper which draws on the experiences of various different types of Gypsy and Traveller run Residents’ Groups.

-In February 2012, FFT hosted a seminar on Gypsy and Traveller Site Residents’ Groups.
+In February 2012, we hosted a seminar on Gypsy and Traveller Site Residents’ Groups.